SURGroup/JHU-Key-Bridge-Data/README.md

      - Standardized bridge names
      - Precise location coordinates (start and end points)
      - Traffic data derived from the **Automatic Identification System (AIS)** by different ship sizes.

+### Raw Ship Traffic Data
+- CSV files containing ship traffic data under individual bridges; these files were used to create the plots in "Bridge Ranking by Ship Traffic" and "Distribution of Ship Size for Individual Bridges".

+#### Cumulative Jan 2018 - Mar 2024 Ship Traffic
+- CSV files containing the total number of trips (January 2018 - March 2024) and the average number of trips per day for all bridges studied.
+These files were used to create the plots in "Bridge Ranking by Ship Traffic".

+#### Traffic Distribution by Ship Size and Year - Jan 2018 - Mar 2024
+- CSV files containing the number of trips for each year (Jan 2018 - Mar 2024) for different categories of ship lengths for all bridges studied.
+These files were used to create the plots in "Distribution of Ship Size for Individual Bridges".

 ## Usage